visanmar/MySQL-Alchemy/README.md

 # Tasks list using Flask, SQLAlchemy MySQL with VUE frontend in Python.
-Working example using Flask, SQLAlchemy and MySQL with VUE frontend in Python.
+Working example using Python Flask with SQLAlchemy, MySQL and VUE frontend.

 ## What does this project use?
 - Python